 Advanced Health Policy Institute

 GHPC created the Advanced Health Policy Institute in 2012 to further refine legislators’ skills in creating high-leverage solutions for adaptive health policy challenges.
 This two-part series is open to legislators and staff who previously attended the certificate program.
 Attendees received additional content information focused on:

 To date more than 120 legislators and staff have attended the LHPCP and almost 40 of the participating legislators and staff have continued on to attend an Advanced Health Policy Institute session.
 The certificate program serves as a national model for encouraging legislators to engage in a broader, more systemic approach to health policymaking.

 Karen Minyard, Ph.D., has been director of the Georgia Health Policy Center (GHPC) since 2001 and is also a research professor with the Department of Public Management and Policy.
 Minyard connects the research, policy, and programmatic work of the center across issue areas including population health, health philanthropy, public and private health coverage, and the… more »

 Leigh Alderman serves as senior advisor to the director of the Georgia Health Policy Center.
-Alderman provides advice and leadership on special initiatives and sponsor funded projects.
-Her areas of expertise include strategic planning, health policy research, analysis and surveillance, mediation, and meeting facilitation.
+She focuses on partnering with community stakeholders to address the determinants of health and equity, applying her expertise in strategic planning, health policy, systems thinking, and meeting design and facilitation.